 The JULES model is based on the UK Meteorological Office Land Surface Exchange Scheme (MOSES; Cox et al. 1999).
 JULES uses the standard Penman-Monteith approach for energy calculation (Monteith, 1965) to ensure a closed energy budget.
 Surface albedo is simulated using the two-stream model of Sellers et al. (1996).
 Several changes have been made to the original version of the model relating to leaf orientation, diffuse sky radiation and sun fleck penetration (Alton et al. 2007; Mercado et al. 2007; Alton 2008) and to plant respiration (Ryan 1991).
 The model separates vegetation into 5 different plant functional types (PFTs), including two tree PFTs: broadleaf (BL) and needle leaf (NL).
 Required forcing includes local meteorology: downwelling shortwave (SW) and longwave (LW) radiation, precipitation (PPT), air temperature (T), windspeed (WIND), air humidity (SH) and pressure (PRES).
 The model also requires atmospheric CO2 concentration, Leaf Area Index (LAI) and a set of soil parameters.
 A more detailed description of the version of JULES used in this study (JULES-SF) can be found in Cox et al (1999) and Alton and Bodin (2010).

 In this study we used the three existing stomatal models in JULES-SF: (1) The Cox model (Cox et al. 1998), (2) the state-of-the-art Ball-Berry model (BB: Ball et al. 1987), and a more mechanistic approach stemming from the SPA model (Williams, 1996).
-In the Cox model the internal CO2 concentration (ci) depends on CO2 concentration outside the leaf (ca) and the humidity deficit at the leaf level.
+In the Cox model the internal CO2 concentration (ci) depends on the CO2 concentration outside the leaf (ca) and the humidity deficit at the leaf level.
 Stomatal conductance is then dependent on the resulting photosynthesis (down regulated to take into account soil moisture deficit) following:

 1